ErnonWestfield/ELK-Stack/README.md

 The playbook implements the following tasks:

 - Uninstall apache3
-- Installs docker.io
+- Install docker.io
-- Installs pip3
+- Install pip3
 - Install Python Docker Module
 - Increase in Virtual Memory and initiates the use of all of the Virtual Memory
 - Download and run ELK-VM, then opens the corresponding ports